 Note: For simplicity reasons, this guide assumes that you already have a product (or a range of products) to sell in mind.
-If you head back to my general article about dropshipping you will find a bit more information about it.
+If not, check out this article on how to find profitable dropshipping products.

 What is Shopify?